JooNiv/QCut/README.md

 Both are closed form, so a plan can be costed before any experiment circuits are built, and `CutExperiment` carries both forward.

+The gap here is the lone wire cut: on its own it does not communicate under the default `wire_cut_communication="auto"`, so it costs 4 rather than 3.
+Passing `"always"` closes it and this split reaches 9.

 ### Cheaper decompositions

 Cuts are not decomposed one at a time where a cheaper joint decomposition exists.
 All